Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | IP protection | Full ownership of inputs, outputs, fine-tuned models; no data used for training; output indemnification |

-1. GenAI Pricing Is Negotiable — But Only With Data:
+GenAI Pricing Is Negotiable — But Only With Data

 GenAI vendors present their pricing as standard or non-negotiable.
-It isn't.
-Like every enterprise software market before it, GenAI pricing is highly variable — rates differ by 30–50% between deals of comparable scale.
+It is not.
+Like every enterprise software market before it, GenAI pricing is highly variable.
+Rates differ by 30 to 50% between deals of comparable scale.
 But unlike established software markets, there are no published benchmarks for buyers to reference.
 Without independent pricing data, you negotiate blind.
-With benchmarks, you negotiate from a position of knowledge.

-2. Flat Per-Token Pricing Is the Worst Model for Enterprise Buyers:
+Flat Per-Token Pricing Is the Worst Model for Enterprise Buyers

-4. The GenAI Market Will Change — Your Contract Should Accommodate That:
+The GenAI Market Will Change — Your Contract Should Accommodate That

-Standard vendor terms don't address FFIEC third-party risk management, OCC vendor oversight requirements, data residency obligations, or regulatory examination support.
-These aren't optional additions — they're regulatory requirements.
+Standard vendor terms do not address FFIEC third-party risk management, OCC vendor oversight requirements, data residency obligations, or regulatory examination support.
+These are not optional additions.
+They are regulatory requirements.
 Any bank signing a GenAI contract without these provisions is accepting regulatory risk alongside commercial risk.

 | Lesson | Action |